Academic Catalog

 Bloodborne Pathogens and Hepatitis B Statement

 The College of Health Sciences attempts to minimize the risk of exposure to blood borne pathogens for students who will be involved in clinical and laboratory learning experiences where the risk of exposure could occur.
 To this end, students majoring in clinical programs within the College of Health Sciences where a potential risk of exposure could occur are required to receive education in universal precautions and the Occupational Safety and Health Administration’s (OSHA) Bloodborne Pathogens Standard Regulations.
 Students will be responsible for complying with the Hepatitis B vaccination when indicated before participation in the clinical training phase of their respective programs [see Clinical Agency Placement Requirements].
-The Blood Borne Pathogens Exposure Control Plan is posted on the College of Health Sciences website and should be carefully reviewed.
+The Blood Borne Pathogens Exposure Control Plan is posted on the EKU Environmental Health and Safety website and should be carefully reviewed.
 More information regarding specific program requirements may be obtained through the departmental offices, program student handbooks, and other program informational sources.

 Graduate Course Credit